NCBI-Hackathons/ncbi-cloud-tutorials/SRA tutorials/tutorial_SRA_run_selector.md

 ## Search for Accessions Data

-If you already have a Study (PRJ, SRP) or Sample (SAM, SRS) accession to find data for in SRA, you can use [Run Selector](https://www.ncbi.nlm.nih.gov/Traces/study/?) directly to find the data.
+If you already have a Study (PRJ, SRP) or Sample (SAM, SRS) accession to find data for in SRA, you can use <a href="https://www.ncbi.nlm.nih.gov/Traces/study/?" target="_blank">Run Selector</a> directly to find the data.

 ![RST Search by Accession](https://github.com/NCBI-Hackathons/ncbi-cloud-tutorials/blob/master/images/rst_search_by_accession.png "RST Search by Accession")